Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Empirical Evaluation

 \paragraph{Evaluation Datasets and Benchmarks} We compared the models across two distinct evaluation regimes.
-In the first, we follow the evaluation pipeline used in VLM-RLAIF by benchmarking across MSVD, MSRVTT, and ActivityNet \citep{wu2017deep, xu2016msrvtt, yu2019activityqa}.
-Three video question answering datasets which target action recognition, temporal reasoning, and overall multi-modal understanding.
-Since the benchmark uses open-ended questions, it is standard practice to have the model's responses must be evaluated by an LLM (in this case GPT-3.5-turbo) in comparison to human-annotated ground-truth labels.
+In the first, we follow the evaluation pipeline used in VLM-RLAIF by benchmarking across MSVD, MSRVTT, and ActivityNet \citep{wu2017deep, xu2016msrvtt, yu2019activityqa} video question answering datasets which target action recognition, temporal reasoning, and overall multi-modal understanding.
+Since these benchmarks use open-ended questions, it is standard practice to have the model's responses be evaluated by an LLM (in this case GPT-3.5-Turbo) in comparison to human-annotated ground-truth labels.
 This follows the methodology described in \citet{li2023vlmeval}.
 The LLM as a judge considers five key dimensions (response relevance to video content, detail capture, contextual understanding, temporal reasoning, and consistency) to create a numeric score from 0 to 5 as well as a binary "yes" or "no" indicating correct response.
 While using an LLM as a judge for evaluation can create variance, for these benchmarks specifically there is no better way to match model responses to the ground truth, as lexical matching would be inappropriate.

-In the second evaluation regime, we instead benchmark against the better performing "final" checkpoint of the VLM-RLAIF 7B model as trained and evaluated \textit{by the authors}.\footnote{Despite our best attempt to replicate the results from the original paper using the public implementation, a few key scripts were missing causing slightly lower performances than the final published checkpoint.
-In the second evaluation, however, we use the best performing model, even though we could not replicate its training.} In this comparison, we take advantage of a more contemporary dataset Video-MME \citep{fu2025videomme} which was not available at the time of VLM-RLAIF's publication.
+In the second evaluation regime, we instead benchmark against the better performing "final" checkpoint of the VLM-RLAIF 7B model as trained and evaluated by the authors\footnote{Despite our best attempt to replicate the results in the original paper using the public implementation, a few key scripts were missing causing slightly lower performances than the final published checkpoint.
+In the second evaluation, however, we use the best performing model, even though we could not replicate its training.}.
+In this comparison, we take advantage of a more contemporary dataset Video-MME \citep{fu2025videomme} which was not available at the time of VLM-RLAIF's publication.
 By design, Video-MME does not originate from existing video evaluation datasets, allowing no possibility of data leakage into training.
-Additionally, unlike prior benchmarks which rely on GPT-judged open-ended answers, Video-MME establishes objective and reproducible evaluation through multiple choice question answering.
-Thus, we are able to directly compare accuracy across categories without relying on language model judgements.
+Additionally, unlike prior benchmarks which rely on LLM-judgment, Video-MME establishes objective and reproducible evaluation through multiple choice question answering.
 Video-MME is currently widely used for benchmarking, and we consider this our most meaningful experiment.